ortus-docs/testbox-docs/assertions/custom_assertions.md

      return ( arguments.expected == "TestBox" ? fail( 'TestBox is always awesome' ) : true );
 }
 ```
-<h3 style="color:grey">Assertion Registration</h3>
+##Assertion Registration

-You can register assertion functions in several ways within TestBox, but we always recommend that you register them inside of the beforeTests() or setup() life-cycle method blocks, so they are only inserted once.
+You can register assertion functions in several ways within TestBox, but we always recommend that you register them inside of the `beforeTests()` or `setup()` life-cycle method blocks, so they are only inserted once.

 Inline Assertions You can pass a structure of key/value pairs of the assertions you would like to register.
 The key is the name of the assertion function and the value is the closure function representation.